Inspiring Immersive 360 Arts Camp

 9 a.m. to 4 p.m.

 All campers must follow instructions, participate, collaborate with others, read and write, and be respectful self-managers.
-The overall lesson plans and daily goals for creation for both age groups are similar, with age-appropriate challenge-level to keep the artistic spark alive.
+The overall lesson plans and daily goals for creation for all ages are similar, with age-appropriate challenge-level to keep the artistic spark alive.

-In addition, we keep group sizes small to enable the covid-safest and most fun environment!
-Each group is comprised of no more than 15 campers.
+In addition, we keep group sizes small to enable the most fun and creative environment!
+Each group is comprised of no more than 12 campers.

 Campers ages 6 1/2 to 8